Workshops – Embedded Design

 • Reviewing the Vitis tool

-• Customizing board support packages (BSPs) for resource access and management of AMD Xilinx libraries
+• Customizing board support packages (BSPs) for resource access and management of AMD libraries

 • Utilizing device drivers effectively